Carlos and Elisabeth

-Carlos and Elisabeth (Carlos und Elisabeth) is a 1924 German silent drama film directed by Richard Oswald and starring Conrad Veidt, Eugen Klöpfer, and Aud Egede-Nissen.
+Carlos and Elisabeth (Carlos und Elisabeth) is a 1924 German silent historical drama film directed by Richard Oswald and starring Conrad Veidt, Eugen Klöpfer, and Aud Egede-Nissen.
 It is based on the play Don Carlos by Friedrich Schiller.
 Oswald modelled the film's visuals on a staging of the play by Max Reinhardt at the Deutsches Theater.

 The film's sets were designed by the art director Oscar Friedrich Werndorff.